webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 ```

 Then we'll change the part that sets up the vertex buffers
-to move the offsets together with the scale.
+to move the offsets together with the scales.

 ```js
   // create 2 vertex buffers